FrazierAndrew/PhoneAgentV2/README.md

-# Patient Intake Voice AI Agent
+# Phone-based Patient Intake Voice AI Agent

-A voice AI agent built with LiveKit Agents framework that collects patient information for medical appointment scheduling.
+A voice AI agent that answers phone calls and collects patient information for medical appointment scheduling using Twilio and LiveKit.

 ## Features